dcloudio/hbuilderx-extension-docs/en/Tutorial/Language/markdown.md

 onedrive app in mobile do not support open markdown.
 For iOS, mweb is recommended.
 For Android, Hammer notes is recommended.

-# Sync to svn and git
+# Sync to SVN and Git

 After install node, once the file is changed, watch will commit to svn and git.